<< Click to Display Table of Contents >> Navigation: Menus > Task > Task - New |

 •Continue Execution – when an error is raised, performance of a task is going on.
 In other words – it is ignoring of the error.
 We recommend to use this mode only if it is really necessary.

-•Run the Error Handling Task – run the other task if an error is raised.
-The running task, per se, is an error handler.
-In this case, performance of the main task is stopping.
+Run the other task if an error is raised.
+The current task itself is an error handler.
 See below the describing of the transferred parameters.

 Error Handling Task